tylerhoran/table-processor-ichi/README.md

 A Ruby on Rails API for converting HTML tables into a format suitable for parsing by language models.

+## Live Demo

+The Table Processor API is now available at [www.ichi.rest](https://www.ichi.rest).
+You can visit the website to learn more about the service and access the API documentation.

 ## Overview

 This API takes HTML table content and processes it to extract structured data in a key-value format that can be easily understood by language models.
 It handles complex table structures including merged cells, headers, and special formatting.